 One way to tap into this resource is by implementing a graduate recruitment strategy within your organization.
 Finance companies are known to be among the largest employers of entry-level candidates.
 Having a graduate recruitment strategy in place will streamline the recruiting process and also retain them.

 Studies show that 25% of fresh graduates quit their first job before the one-year anniversary mark.
-One of the factors that cause this is a lack of skill or confidence in retaining the position.
+One of the factors that cause this is a need for more skill or confidence in retaining the position.
 Another is misaligned job expectations.
-Setting clear job expectations in your graduate recruitment strategy and providing adequate training to prepare them for career advancement will significantly help retain fresh graduates, so you don’t have to go through the entire recruitment process again.
+Setting clear job expectations in your graduate recruitment strategy and providing adequate training to prepare them for career advancement will significantly help retain fresh graduates so you don’t have to go through the entire recruitment process again.

 Incentivize Employees to Refer Candidates

 One of the best ways to bring new blood into your organization is by creating an employee referral program.
 After all, the best people to introduce new employees to your organization should be the ones that already know your company’s brand identity well.
-On the plus side, you will be getting candidates that can already communicate well with your existing team.
+On the plus side, you will get candidates who can already communicate well with your existing team.

-Through incentivization, your existing employee base will be more driven to refer strong candidates so that both parties will benefit from the recruitment.
-This type of program also lessens the burden on recruiters to source suitable candidates.
+Through incentivization, your existing employee base will be more driven to refer strong candidates, so both parties will benefit from the recruitment.
+This program also lessens the burden on recruiters to source suitable candidates.